At Goffs we Promote British Values actively through our everyday practice.

 Students also have a weekly assembly where topics of the day or key themes are explored such as role models or personal safety.

-Through Form time sessions (ATM), assemblies, Curriculum Enrichment Days and the wider community we provide students with the opportunity to:
+Through ATM (form time), assemblies, Curriculum Enrichment Days and the wider community, we provide students with the opportunity to:

 - Share their achievements and successes with others